 Which Statement Summarizes the Process of Ovulation

 If you've ever wondered what's actually happening inside your body each month — that mid-cycle shift that fertility apps highlight and reproductive health conversations revolve around — you're not alone.
 Ovulation is one of those biological processes most people learn about in school and then promptly forget until it becomes personally relevant.
 But understanding it matters, whether you're trying to conceive, using natural family planning, or just want to know how your body works.
-So let's talk about what ovulation actually is, how it happens, and why the whole process is more fascinating than a textbook might suggest.
+So let's talk about what ovulation actually is, how it happens, and why the whole process is more fascinating than a textbook might suggest And it works..

 What Is Ovulation, Really?